Skip to main content

 Holders of the upper secondary school leaving certificate have the following options:

-1. To pursue their studies in tertiary education based on their results from:
+1. To pursue their studies in tertiary education based on results from:

 • Their performance at school level

-• The marks they get in the exams at national level (pan-hellenic exams).
+• The marks taken in the exams at national level (pan-hellenic exams).
 The latter refer to the specialisation group subjects, are linked with entry to HEI of the country and correspond to specific scientific fields

 1. To enrol in Vocational Training Institutes (IEK) to get specialisation